-The Administrative Exemption
+The Ins and Outs of the Administrative Exemption

 The general rule regarding overtime is that all employees are to be paid overtime for all hours worked over forty in a workweek unless they fall into one or more statutory exemptions.
 This is the case under the Massachusetts Wage Act and the Fair Labor Standards Act.